 All rules are summarized again in the following table using the example of a night cream:

-Amazon Search Term Example: Implementation of ‘Night Cream’
+Amazon Search Terms Example: Implementation of ‘Night Cream’

-The following examples illustrate a bad and a good implementation of filling the search term fields in the backend of Amazon Seller Central.
+The following examples illustrate a bad and a good implementation of filling the Amazon search term fields in Seller Central backend.
 The aim is to achieve optimal keyword coverage for a night cream.

-In the first example, search terms were not used optimally, because:
+In the first example, Amazon search terms were not used optimally, because:

 - Platinum keywords were used although these will be ignored (it won’t hurt you to fill them out but it won’t help you either)

 - Words were separated by commas which is not necessary but counts towards the character limit

 - “night cream” and “cream” were repeated in several combinations